EAA ARC International PhD Visit Scheme

 2. A two page research statement, summarising their research interests, including their broad methodological approach

-3. A one page summary of why they would like to visit and what they hope to achieve out of the visit
+3. A one page summary of why they would like to visit (indication of at least one and up to three institutions of highest preference) and what they hope to achieve out of the visit

 4. The proposed dates of their visit

-5. Signed approval by their supervisor/host institution that they have read the application materials and the student is permitted to undertake the visit for the specified period.
+5. Signed approval by their supervisor that they have read the application materials and the student is permitted to undertake the visit for the specified period.

 6. A short statement setting out their case for the EAA PhD visit scholarships, including an outline budget of expected expenses.